4 comments

 The headlights shut off and I can see her now, making her way towards me through the mud.
 She’s wearing her favorite pair of sweatpants and the top part of her hospital uniform.
 When she reaches me, she wraps me in a hug that I don’t resist.

 “I’m sorry those kids are so mean to you, baby,” she says, smoothing my hair down and kissing the top of my head.
 I say nothing, just hug her tighter.
 After a bit, she loosens my grip and crouches down a bit so that she is at eye level with me.
 I can hear the beginning verses of Hey Jude!
-By the Beatles filtering through the gym doors as I raise my near black eyes to meet her bright green ones.
+By the Beatles filtering through the gym doors as I raise my near-black eyes to meet her bright green ones.

 She holds out her hand to me, and with water streaming down her face asks, “May I have this dance?”

 With a smile, I take her hand and we begin an awkward sort of dance under the tree, slipping and sliding on the wet grass.
-We laugh until we can barely breath and we end it with her wrapping me in another one of her hugs, which I again, don’t fight.
+We laugh until we can barely breathe and we end it with her wrapping me in another one of her hugs, which I again, don’t fight.

 “Hey, Winn?” she asks, giving me a squeeze.